Jim Courtright (gunman)

-Timothy Isaiah Courtright (1848 – February 8, 1887), also known as "Longhair Jim" or "Big Jim" Courtright, was a Tarrant County Deputy Sheriff in Ft.
-Worth, Texas from 1876-1879.
+Timothy Isaiah Courtright (c.
+1845 – February 8, 1887), also known as "Longhair Jim" or "Big Jim" Courtright, was an American Deputy Sheriff in Fort Worth, Texas from 1876 to 1879.
 In 1887, he was killed in a shootout with gambler and gunfighter Luke Short.
 Before his death, people feared Courtright's reputation as a gunman, and he reduced Ft.
 Worth's murder rate by more than half, while reportedly extracting protection money from town business owners.

 Early life

-Courtright was born in Sangamon County, Illinois in the spring of 1848, the son of Daniel Courtright.
+Courtright was born in Sangamon County, Illinois, in the spring of 1845, the son of Daniel Courtright.
 He had four older sisters and one younger brother.
 He was reported to have practiced shooting frequently.
 Allegedly, he lied about his age and enlisted in the Union Army during the American Civil War..
 He served under General John A. Logan for whom he once took a bullet and thus earned Logan's admiration.
 He was rootless and traveled around often until he finally settled in Fort Worth in north Texas.
 While in Fort Worth, Courtright was at various times a jailer, city marshal, deputy sheriff, deputy U.S. Marshal, hired killer, private detective, and racketeer.
 During his travels, Courtright had developed a reputation as being fast with a gun.

 He married Sarah Weeks and taught her how to shoot.
 They held shooting exhibitions for which they charged admission, and later performed as part of Buffalo Bill's Wild West Show.